OffsecDeer/offsecdeer/content/post/htb-writeup-forest.md

 ## Enumeration

-From an initial nmap scan we can tell the host is an Active Directory domain controller judging from the services available, like DNS (53), Kerberos (88), SMB (445), and LDAP (389):
+From an initial nmap scan we can tell the host is an Active Directory domain controller judging from the services available, like DNS (53), Kerberos (88), SMB (445), LDAP (389), and several RPC programs running in the highest ports:

 ```aaa
 ┌─[baud@parrot]─[~/HTB/forest]